 Increase family engagement as a key component to improve student success.

 Learning Beyond the Classroom

 Many of our partners focus on helping kids and families build a foundation for educational success through literacy, access and tutoring.
 Some programs inspire kids to embrace learning outside of the classroom, too.
 Last summer, the Goodman Community Center offered a STEM (Science, Technology, Engineering and Mathematics) program to local middle-schoolers through their Girls Inc. of Greater Madison Initiative.
 Zhu, an attendee of this program, had never before heard of STEM.
 But, thanks to this inspiring program, she was able to learn through fun workshops – such as making ice cream to learn about phase changes and freezing/melting points.
 Before long, she was hooked!
 Now, Zhu looks forward to more science classes and hopes to one day pursue a career in STEM.

 Public Policy Priorities

-Expand access to affordable, high-quality childcare as well as local home visiting and other early learning opportunities for all children in Dane County.
+Expand access to affordable, high-quality early care and education for under-resourced families and early learning opportunities that meet children’s developmental, cultural and linguistic needs for all children in Dane County.

-Increase access to affordable higher education and post-secondary education programs to ensure Dane County students are prepared for college, career and community life.
+Increase access to affordable, high-quality post-secondary education and training programs to ensure all Dane County students are prepared for college, career and community life.